network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 # Apache Traffic Server Example Configurations

-Apache Traffic Server starting at version 9.1.0 supports configuration as a responsiveness server.
+Apache Traffic Server starting at version 9.1.0 supports configuration as a Responsiveness Test Server.
 It requires the generator and the statichit plugin.

-This section shows fragments of sample server configurations to host a responsiveness measurement endpoint.
+This section shows fragments of sample server configurations to host a Responsiveness Test Server.

 ## Single Server Configuration